Intern Selection Information

 All candidates entering residency or fellowship programs at Upstate on or after July 1, 2017 will be subject to a pre-employment (post-offer) drug test.

-Interviews will take place during the months of November, December 2019 and January 2020.
-The deadline for submitting your application is December 1, 2019.
-You will also need to participate in the National Resident Matching Program (NRMP) in March 2020.
+This year our interviews will have to take place using virtual meeting apps due to the COVID-19 pandemic.
+We still plan to conduct them during the months of November and December 2020 as well as January 2021.
+The deadline for submitting your application is December 1, 2020.
+You will also need to participate in the National Resident Matching Program (NRMP) in March 2021.

-We look forward to receiving your application and to meeting you should you be offered the opportunity to come to Syracuse for an interview.
+We look forward to receiving your application and to meeting you (albeit remotely this year...) should you be offered the opportunity to interview with us in the fall.